Does Flock Share Data With ICE?

 Can ICE Access Flock Cameras?

-ICE cannot directly access Flock cameras or data.
+ICE cannot directly access Flock cameras or customer data.

-Any access to Flock by a federal agency, if it occurs at all, must be explicitly granted by a local customer and must comply with applicable law.
+Any access to customer data by a federal agency, if it occurs at all, must be explicitly granted by a local customer and must comply with applicable law.

 Safeguards That Limit Federal Access